huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 close(con)
 data
 ```
-## How to display MySQL table and graph in a Shiny App dashboard
+## How to display your MySQL table and graph on a Shiny dashboard
 **WARNING: DO NOT upload this code online with your HOST, PORT, USER, and PASSWORD**
 ```R
 library(shiny)